11. Health conditions or disabilities

 Moving from Employment and Support Allowance

-If you received the work-related activity component in ESA and there is no break in your claim, you will receive the limited capability for work payment in Universal Credit.
+This means if you received the work-related activity component in ESA and there is no break in your claim, you will receive the limited capability for work addition in Universal Credit.

-If you received the support component in ESA and there is no break in your claim, you will receive the limited capability for work and work-related activity payment in Universal Credit.
+If you received the support component in ESA and there is no break in your claim, you will receive the limited capability for work and work-related activity addition in Universal Credit.

-If you claim Universal Credit whilst appealing against a Work Capability Assessment decision that relates to your previous ESA claim, you will not be able to return to that ESA claim, even if your appeal is successful.
+If you claim Universal Credit whilst appealing against a Work Capability Assessment decision that relates to your previous ESA claim, you will not be able to return to income-related ESA, even if your appeal is successful.
 You will remain on Universal Credit and any relevant changes will be made to your Universal Credit payments.
-Any arrears due from your time on ESA will be paid as a lump sum.
+You can return to New Style ESA.
+Any arrears of New Style ESA to which you may be entitled will be paid as a lump sum.

 Severe disability premium

-You may get extra money from Universal Credit if you’re terminally ill.
+You may get extra money from Universal Credit if you’re nearing the end of life and have been told you have 12 months or less to live.

 If you’re making a new claim you can declare this during your application.